Sajjad Bigham

 Associate Professor

-Energy-X mission: Energy-X is a research group that specializes in energy science and technology.
-The increasing global demand for energy has stimulated intense research on energy conversion and storage systems.
+Energy-X mission: Energy-X is a research group dedicated to advanced energy science and technology for a sustainable energy future.
+The increasing global demand for energy has stimulated intense research on energy-efficient technologies that aim to unlock new and disruptive ways to extract, convert, and utilize energy resources.
 The mission of our lab is to improve energy efficiency, reliability, and economy of the process, component, or system X; with X being our target technological area which spans from the energy sector to defense and environmental applications.

 Research Interests: